rs/pushd/README.md

 An event message is a dictionary of optional key/values:

-- `msg`: The event message.
-If no message is provided, the event will only send data to the app and won't notify the user. *The message can contain placeholders to other keys, see Message Template bellow.*
+- `title`, `msg`: The event title/message.
+If no title nor message are provided, the event will only send data to the app and won't notify the user.
+The `title` is only relevant for Android and Windows Phone, iOS doesn't support this value: the application name is always used as notification title. *The value can contain placeholders to other keys, see Message Template bellow.*
-- `msg.<lang>`: The translated version of the event message.
+- `title.<lang>`, `msg.<lang>`: The translated version of the event title/message.
 The `<lang>` part must match the `lang` property of a target device.
-If devices use full locale (i.e. `fr_CA`), and no matching locale message is provided, pushd will fallback to a language only version of the message if any (i.e. `fr`).
-If no translation matches, the `msg` key is used. *The message can contain placeholders to other keys, see Message Template bellow.*
+If devices use full locale (i.e. `fr_CA`), and no matching locale value is provided, pushd will fallback to a language only version of the value if any (i.e. `fr`).
+If no translation matches, the `title` or `msg` key is used. *The value can contain placeholders to other keys, see Message Template bellow.*
 - `data.<key>`: Key/values to be attached to the notification
 - `var.<key>`: Stores strings to be reused in `msg` and `<lang>.msg` contents
 - `sound`: The name of a sound file to be played.
 It must match a sound file name contained in you bundle app. (iOS only)